Yemen Houthis attack Saudi energy facilities, refinery output hit | Headlines

 Yemen Houthis attack Saudi energy facilities, refinery output hit

-Yemen's Iran-aligned Houthi group fired missiles and drones at Saudi energy and water desalination facilities, causing a temporary drop in output at a refinery but no casualties, the Saudi energy ministry said on Sunday.
+Yemen's Iran-aligned Houthi group fired missiles and drones at Saudi energy and water desalination facilities, causing a temporary drop in output at a refinery but no casualties, the Saudi energy ministry and state media said on Sunday.

 Drone strikes hit a petroleum products distribution terminal in the southern Jizan region, a natural gas plant and the Yasref refinery in the Red Sea port of Yanbu, the ministry said in a statement.
 "The assault on Yasref facilities has led to a temporary reduction in the refinery's production, which will be compensated for from the inventory," it said, referring to Yanbu Aramco Sinopec Refining Company, a joint venture between Saudi Aramco and China Petrochemical Corporation (Sinopec).

-Aramco CEO Amin Nasser told a call about the firm's earnings there was no impact from the attacks on its supply to customers. nL2N2VN03N] The Saudi led-coalition battling the Houthis earlier said the assaults on Saturday night and Sunday morning had also aimed at a water desalination plant in Al-Shaqeeq, a power station in Dhahran al Janub and a gas facility in Khamis Mushait.
+Aramco CEO Amin Nasser told a call about the firm's earnings there was no impact from the attacks on its supply to customers. nL2N2VN03N] The Saudi-led military coalition that has been battling the Houthis in Yemen for seven years said the assaults on Saturday night and Sunday morning had also targeted a water desalination plant in Al-Shaqeeq, a power station in Dhahran al Janub and a gas facility in Khamis Mushait.

 The coalition said initial investigations showed the group used Iranian-made cruise missiles on the desalination plant and Aramco's Jizan distribution centre.
 It said Saudi air defences intercepted a ballistic missile and nine drones.
 State media posted images and videos of projectile debris, damaged cars and structures, and firefighters dousing flames.

-POSSIBLE TRUCE Saudi Arabia has struggled to extricate itself from the seven-year conflict which has killed tens of thousands and left millions of Yemenis facing starvation.
+U.S. National security adviser Jake Sullivan said that the United States condemned the attacks.
+Saudi Arabia has struggled to extricate itself from the war in Yemen which has killed tens of thousands and left millions of people there facing starvation.
 Houthi attacks on Saudi Arabia have also endangered the kingdom's airports, oil facilities and caused some civilian deaths.

 United Nations special envoy Hans Grundberg is discussing a possible truce during the Muslim holy month of Ramadan which starts in April, his office said on Sunday.
 It was unclear if both sides had agreed on the U.N. plans.
 The Houthis ousted Yemen's government from the capital, Sanaa, in late 2014, prompting the alliance to intervene.
 The conflict is seen as a proxy war between Saudi Arabia and Iran.
 The Houthis say they are fighting a corrupt system and foreign aggression.